 “When we least expect it, life sets us a challenge to test our courage and willingness to made changes; at such a moment, there is no point in pretending that nothing has happened or in saying that we are not yet ready.
 The challenge will not wait.
 Life does not look back.
 A week is more than enough time for us to decide whether to accept our destiny.” ― Paulo Coelho

 For some of you, merely knowing what your choices have cost you or the consequences you have gotten is not enough to get you to change.
-There are also people who fear both success and failure.
+Some people fear both success and failure.
 These fears will prevent you from moving forward and growing in your recovery.
 When someone tells you about what or how to change, your attitude can become the stumbling block.

 Ask yourself what you hear when someone tells you how or what to change.
-Some of your hear:
+Some of you hear:

 - You’re bad